Subscribe now and receive weekly newsletters with educational materials, new courses, interesting posts, popular books, and much more!

 Savrola: A Précis

 Churchill’s only novel is often dismissed as a “Ruritanian romance” of the Anthony Hope genre.
 Although it was his third published book, it was the first he started, spun off in an idealistic moment.
 Many reviewers saw it as forgettable—had the author not been who he was.
-But the scholar Patrick Powers has argued that Savrola is Churchill’s “premier literary effort, [giving] dramatic voice to Churchill’s mature philosophical reflections about his fundamental political and ethical principles at the very moment when he settled on them for the rest of his life.
-At minimum, it ought to be recognized as Churchill’s first substantial literary composition.”
-Churchill himself wrote in My Early Life that he had “consistently urged friends to abstain from reading it.”
+But the scholar Patrick Powers argues that Savrola was “the Polestar of a Statesman’s Philosophy, [giving] dramatic voice to Churchill’s mature philosophical reflections about his fundamental political and ethical principles at the very moment when he settled on them for the rest of his life.”
+Churchill himself said he had “consistently urged friends to abstain from reading it.”
 But the historian A. L. Rowse, reviewing the 1956 edition, wrote that despite Sir Winston’s modesty about it, Savrola “holds one’s attention for its own sake.”
 And Robert Rhodes James called at “a greatly neglected self-portrait.”